WeberNick/vector-space-retrieval/README.md

 ## Prerequisites
 There are several tools you will need to install and execute the application.
 In the following is a list with all required tools and technologies required for installing and running the system:
  * _UNIX-like_ operating system: All development and testing was carried out on UNIX-like operating systems.
 On _Windows_ we encountered several compiler problems.
-Although fixed, we still strongly recommend to use a UNIX-like operating system (tested under _macOS High Sierra Version 10.13.4_, Arch Linux [Version..] and Ubuntu [Version...])
+Although fixed, we still strongly recommend to use a UNIX-like operating system (tested under _macOS High Sierra Version 10.13.4_, and _Ubuntu 16.04.4 LTS_)
  * [CMake](https://cmake.org): We use CMake as platform independent build system.
 Before compiling several requirements will be checked by CMake and the compilation process will either fail or a warning will be emitted if requirements are not satisfied.
  * [GNU Make](https://www.gnu.org/software/make/): As development and testing was carried out on UNIX-like operating systems, the de-facto standard build and install system _GNU Make_ is used internally by CMake.
  * [_C++17_ compatible compiler](https://gcc.gnu.org): As all tests were carried out with _GCC 7.3.0_, we recommend to use this one or a never version